Unionization Information 29 Apr 2020

 A local branch of a national trade union.
 These branches represent the best interest of their members in their geographic area, company, or business sector.

-The term “Company Union” generally describes a local union for employees of a single firm but that is dominated or influenced by the employer.
-This type of union is contrary to interactional labour law (ILO Convention 98, Article 2).
+A “Company Union” is not recognized as a classification of a union, as it describes a local union for employees of a single firm and is dominated or influenced by the employer.
+This type of “union” has been criticized for its use in confusing or misleading workers out of self-governing collective organizing and is considered to constitute acts of interference per international labour law (ILO Convention 98, Article 2).

 A union representing workers at a single company without being part of a national union.
-Employers should not be able to exhibit influence due to interactional labour law (ILO Convention 98, Article 2).
+Employers should not be able to exhibit influence due to international labour law (ILO Convention 98, Article 2).

 Union protections vary from country to country.
 Before you take action that may affect your career, be sure to review your local laws to understand the protections you are provided.